engrproama/classroom/README.md

 - FORK the Repo (its free).
 - Create a branch from the forked repo on yur github
 - Add your changes on your banch then commit, then push
-- Your code will be reviewed and accessed then approved.
+- Your code will be reviewed and approved.
  #
  # LETS MAKE WORLD SPIN AROUND US.
+- Every momemnt you code, to take the closer to its new location.